-Louisiana senators discuss $2 trillion COVID-19 stimulus bill
+Senate approves $2 trillion COVID-19 stimulus bill

 Other items in the bill include a payroll tax holiday and $75 billion in loans for the airline industry and other businesses important to national security.

-Once the Senate approves the bill it will head over to The House of Representatives for final passage, before heading to the President's desk.
+Now that the senate has passed the bill it will head over to The House of Representatives for final passage, before heading to the President's desk.

 More News